Frequently Asked Questions and Forms

 - Courses from a two-year college may not be equated to 300/400 level courses at MSU

-- A minimum of 32 credit hours AND the final 24 credit hours, required for graduation, must be taken at MSU.
+- A minimum of 32 credit hours AND the final 24 credit hours required for graduation must be taken at MSU.
 Any exceptions to the residency requirement would be approved on the Request for Work at Another Institution form

 - Financial aid recipients planning to use any federal grant or loan processed through MSU to finance these credits, must contact the Student Financial Aid Office for additional instructions.

 - Upon securing all approval signatures, the original Request for Work at Another Institution form must be submitted to the Office of the Registrar and a copy must be submitted to the Student Financial Aid Office.